 Facts About Our Work in Saint Vincent

-Food For The Poor partners with the Diocese of Kingstown, which has been in operation for more than 21 years in St. Vincent.
-An important component of Food For The Poor also provides Gifts In Kind.
+Food For The Poor (FFTP) partners with the Diocese of Kingstown, which has been in operation for 28 years in St. Vincent.
+FFTP also provides aid through Gifts In Kind.

-This eastern Caribbean country consists of volcanic Saint Vincent Island and the Grenadines, 32 smaller islands and cays.
-With a population of more than 101,000 people, St. Vincent is hilly with rich volcanic soils, and its volcano, Soufrière, last erupted in 1979 the year of independence from Britain.
+This eastern Caribbean country consists of volcanic St. Vincent Island and the Grenadines, 32 smaller islands and cays.
+With a population of more than 101,000 people, St. Vincent is hilly with rich volcanic soils, and its volcano, Soufrière, last erupted in 1979, the year of independence from Britain.
 Two hydroelectric plants help power Saint Vincent’s diversifying economy, dependent in part on exports of bananas and arrowroot, valuable as a starch in carbonless copy paper.
 Tourism is of growing importance.
-Founded in 1765, the oldest Botanic Gardens in the Western Hemisphere are located in St. Vincent and the Grenadines.
+Founded in 1765, the oldest botanical gardens in the Western Hemisphere are located in St. Vincent and the Grenadines.
 The language is English, and Protestantism is the largest religion.
 The currency is the Eastern Caribbean dollar and the GDP per capita is $12,100.